Data and the Internet of Things

 - And now, yes, even our minds

 Our data is collected, mined, analyzed and stored indefinitely in data centers.
-Our data will be used for targeted marketing, surveillance, law enforcement, research, smart cities, and potentially more as the IoT evolves.
+Our data will be used for targeted marketing (aka surveillance capitalism), surveillance, law enforcement, research, smart cities, and potentially more as the IoT evolves.
 It will also be used by hackers for their purposes.

 In a lame attempt to offset the huge downsides of the Internet of Things, some IoT manufacturers are coming up with applications that may provide a modicum of benefits.
-But many IoT products are at best frivolous, and some shamefully harmful.Two such examples of this are blue tooth pacifiers for infants and musical tampons for babies in utero.
+But many IoT products are, at best, frivolous, and some shamefully harmful.Two such examples are blue tooth pacifiers for infants and musical tampons for babies in utero.

 Data collected from thousands of sources is combined thereby producing more data and more value.
 Although big data is anonymous, once collected, fusion databases aggregate the data and then link it back to the original source.
 As Peter Van Buren explains in a fascinating 2014 Mother Jones Article,

 “In these [fusion databases], information from such disparate sources as license plate readers, wiretaps, and records of library book choices can be aggregated and easily shared.
 Basically everything about a person, gathered worldwide by various agencies and means, can now be put into a single ‘file.’”